0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 **Sbox** stands for [Substition-box][sbox-wiki] is simply a construct which takes in values in a given range and outputs values in a given range.
 More on the purpose of the Sbox in the next segments.

 `KappaCrypto` takes these two basic cryptographic constructs and chains them together within the *MultiLFSR* class - which is responsible for taking in a seed and outputting a keystream with which the plaintext is XORed.
+{% include captioned_image.html url="/images/cipher_design.svg" style="width: 80vh" description="Overview of the KappaCrypto cipher system" %}

 {::options parse_block_html="true" /}
 <figure>
 {% highlight python %}